sohrab-hassibi/carta/README.md

 ## Search API endpoint

-There is one API endpoint implemented for searching courses
+There is one API endpoint implemented for searching courses.

 ### POST